 - 1. I reside at 1302 Woodgrove Place, Oakville, Ontario, Canada, L6M 1V5. - 2.
 I am a graduate of the Technical University of Nova Scotia, Halifax, Nova Scotia, with a Bachelor of Engineering, Mining with Metallurgy Option in 1973 and have practiced my profession since that time. - 3.
 I am a member of the Association of Professional Engineers Ontario (Registration Number 28062503). - 4.
 I am a Senior Associate Metallurgical Engineer with Watts, Griffis and McOuat Limited, a firm of consulting engineers and geologists, which has been authorized to practice professional engineering by Professional Engineers Ontario since 1969, and professional geoscience by the Association of Professional Geoscientists of Ontario. - 5.
 I have more than 35 years of experience in the operation, evaluation, and design of mining and milling operations. - 6.
 I am a Qualified Person for the purposes of NI 43-101 because of my knowledge of and experience with iron ore operations including mining, concentrating, and pelletizing. - 7.
-I have reviewed all of the technical data regarding the Property as provided Rockex Limited, and have not visit the property. - 8.
+I have reviewed all of the technical data regarding the Property as provided by Rockex Limited, and have not visited the property. - 8.
 I was responsible for Section 16 and I was jointly responsible with co-author, Mr. Richard Risto for Sections 1, 2, 3, 18 to 20. - 9.
 I have no personal knowledge as of the date of this certificate of any material fact or change, which is not reflected in this report. - 10.
-Neither I, nor any affiliated entity of mine, is at present, under an agreement, arrangement or understanding or expects to become, an insider, associate, affiliated entity or employee of Rockex Limited, or any associated or affiliated entities.
+This report was prepared for Rockex Limited in part by Michael Kociumbas and WGM.
+It is based almost exclusively on data that were provided to the authors by Rockex Limited.
+Michael Kociumbas and WGM disclaim all liability for the underlying data and do not accept responsibility for the interpretations and representation made in this report where they were a result of erroneous, false, or misrepresented data.
+Michael Kociumbas and WGM disclaim any and all liability for